9 Best Serrated EDC Knives in 2025

 Kershaw Clash Pocket Knife - 1605CKTST

-If you’re looking for a serrated EDC knife that’s compact, safe, durable, easy to use, and all in an affordable package, then you’ve come to the right place.
-The Kershaw Clash is the perfect knife for your needs.
-It has a closed length of 4.25″, an overall length of 7.4″, and a weight of 4.3 oz.
+If you’re after a serrated EDC knife that’s compact, safe, durable, easy to use, and affordable, the Kershaw Clash checks all the boxes.
+It’s got a closed length of 4.25″, an overall length of 7.4″, and weighs 4.3 oz.

-This knife features a 3.1″ long 8Cr13MoV stainless steel blade that is precision heat treated.
-The blade has a black-oxide coating to increase corrosion resistance and give it a stealthy look.
-Half of the wide belly comb edge blade has triple point serrations and the rest has a very sharp straight edge and the tip is drop-pointed.
+Blade: The 3.1″ 8Cr13MoV stainless steel blade is precision heat-treated with a black-oxide coating for corrosion resistance and a stealthy look.
+Half of the wide belly combo edge has triple point serrations, while the other half is razor-sharp with a drop-point tip.

-I have cut the rope, packages, letters, wires, zip ties, heavy plastics, cardboard boxes, and more with the multi-tasking blade.
-With both downward pressure and saw motion, the blade cut through various flexible materials like a hot knife going through butter.
+I’ve used it to cut rope, packages, letters, wires, zip ties, heavy plastics, cardboard, and more.
+With both pressure and a saw motion, it sliced through flexible stuff like a hot knife through butter.

-The pocket clip is reversible (tip-up/tip-down) and has a slightly wider profile.
-It holds the knife firmly in the pocket.
+Pocket Clip: The pocket clip is reversible (tip-up/tip-down) and slightly wide, but it holds the knife snugly in the pocket.

 Pros